marunowskia/TransactionalCausalInference/README.md

 ----------------------------------------------------------------------------------------------------------------------
 !!! !!! !!!
 You must define a configuration table using the following SQL script !!! !!! !!!
-!!! !!! !!!
-(YOU WILL HAVE TO REPLACE "research" WITH WHATEVER YOU DATABASE NAME YOU ARE USING) !!! !!! !!!
+YOU WILL HAVE TO REPLACE "research" WITH WHATEVER YOU DATABASE NAME YOU ARE USING
 ----------------------------------------------------------------------------------------------------------------------
 USE [research]
 GO